The Abortion Pill at a Glance

 What Is the Abortion Pill?

 "Abortion pill" is the popular name for using 2 medicines to end a pregnancy – mifepristone and misoprostol.
-In general, it's used up to 63 days — 9 weeks — after the first day of a woman's last period.
-(A few states have laws that limit the use of the abortion pill to 49 days.)
-Women who need an abortion and are more than 9 weeks pregnant can have an in-clinic abortion.
+In general, it's used up to 70 days — 10 weeks — after the first day of a woman's last period.
+Women who need an abortion and are more than 10 weeks pregnant can have an in-clinic abortion.

 How Effective Is the Abortion Pill?

 You can feel confident in knowing that medication abortion with the abortion pill is very effective.
-It works about 97 out of every 100 times.
-You'll follow up with your health care provider after your abortion so you can be sure that it worked and that you are well.
-In the unlikely case that it doesn't work, you will need to have an aspiration abortion to end the pregnancy.
+You'll follow up with your nurse or doctor after your abortion so you can be sure that it worked and that you are well.
+In the unlikely case that it doesn't work, you may need another dose of medication or to have an in-clinic abortion to end the pregnancy.

 What Happens During a Medication Abortion?